Winchester, Virginia, in the American Civil War: Civil War tourism

-Interesting facts

-The flag of Winchester
+Flag of Winchester

-The modern flag of the city of Winchester closely resembles the first congressionally proposed national flag of the Confederate States of America.
+The modern flag of the city of Winchester closely resembles the first congressionally-proposed national flag of the Confederate States of America.
 Both flags were composed of a field of red, upon which a saltire (Saint Andrew's Cross) is laid, with a heraldic shield in the center of the flag.
 The primary differences in the flags are the addition of a center blue saltire, and an English "Norman" lion instead of a 13-pointed star on the shield in the Winchester flag.
-The Confederate congress failed to accept the flag proposal of the Joint Committee on Flag and Seal in April 1862, and went on to adopt the "Stars and Bars" flag.
+The Confederate Congress failed to accept the flag proposal of the Joint Committee on Flag and Seal in April 1862, and went on to adopt the "Stars and Bars" flag.